Nizari Isma'ilism: Contemporary history

-All Nizārī Ismā'īlīs presently accept the Aga Khan as their Imām-i-Zaman (Imam of the Time).
+The majority of modern Nizārī Ismā'īlīs, following the Qasim-Shahi line of succession, accept the Aga Khan as their Imām-i-Zaman (Imam of the Time).
 Aga Khan IV (Karim al-Hussaini), who was Imām until his death in 2025, was referred to in Persian as Khudawand (Lord of the Time), in Arabic as Maulana (Master) or Hāzar Imām (Present Imam).
 Karim succeeded his grandfather Aga Khan III (Sir Sultan Muhammad Shah) as Imām in 1957, when he was a twenty-year-old undergraduate at Harvard University.
 He was referred to as "the Imam of the Atomic Age".
 The period following his accession can be characterized as one of rapid political and economic change.
 Planning of programs and institutions became increasingly difficult due to the rapid changes in the newly emerging post-colonial nations where many of his followers resided.
 Upon becoming Imām, Karim's immediate concern was the preparation of his followers, wherever they lived, for the changes that lay ahead.
 This rapidly evolving situation called for bold initiatives and new programs to reflect developing national aspirations in the newly independent nations.
 The current Imām as of 4 February 2025 is Karim's son, Aga Khan V (Rahim al-Hussaini).

 In view of the importance that Islām places on maintaining a balance between the spiritual well-being of the individual and the quality of his life, the Imām's guidance deals with both aspects of the life of his followers.
-The Aga Khan IV encouraged Ismā'īlī Muslims settled in the industrialized world to contribute towards the progress of communities in the developing world through various development programs.
+The Aga Khan IV encouraged Isma'ili Muslims settled in the industrialized world to contribute towards the progress of communities in the developing world through various development programs.
 The Economist noted that Isma'ili immigrant communities integrated seamlessly as immigrant communities and did better at attaining graduate and post-graduate degrees, "far surpassing their native, Hindu, Sikh, fellow Muslims, and Chinese communities".

 One aspect of the Ismaili community's economic prosperity lies an ethos of mutual support and help existing within the community and devotion to the Imam This can result in commercial cooperation and marriages within the community.
 The present Imam regularly bestows worldly and spiritual guidance to the community.